joeljose350/joeljose350/README.md

 <br>

-I am a software developer based in Kochi, India and my areas of expertise include web development, Linux system administration and configuring SOHO network infrastructure.
+I am a software developer based in Kochi, India.
+My areas of expertise include web development, Linux system administration and configuring SOHO network infrastructure.

 I also have experience creating and configuring Windows and Linux virtual machines on VMware Workstation and Oracle Virtualbox.

-Languages, tools and frameworks I am proficient in:
+Programming languages, frameworks and tools I am proficient in:

 - Next.js
 - Tailwind CSS